decentralizedintelligencenetwork/decentralizedintelligencenetwork.github.io/use.md

+---
+title: Use
+layout: page
+description: Learn how to use Doctelligence to integrate decentralized federated learning with EVM-compatible blockchain ecosystems, ensuring privacy-preserving AI training and data sovereignty.
+intro_image_hide_on_mobile: true
+---

 # How to Use Doctelligence

 **Doctelligence** is a decentralized federated learning protocol that integrates with **EVM-compatible blockchain ecosystems**.
 It allows you to securely train AI models and manage data in a sovereign, privacy-preserving manner.
 Here’s how you can use it: